Long-range Meta-path Search on Large-scale Heterogeneous Graphs: Experiments and Analysis

 \section{Experiments and Analysis}

-In this section, we evaluate the benefits of our method against state-of-the-art models on eight heterogeneous datasets.
-We aim to answer the following questions: \textbf{Q1.} How does \model~perform on large-scale and small-scale datasets compared with state-of-the-art baselines? \textbf{Q2.} Does \model~perform better on sparser graphs? \textbf{Q3.} Can the searched meta-paths found by \model~be generalized to other HGNNs and how do they perform? \textbf{Q4.} How efficient is \model~compared against existing HGNNs? \textbf{Q5.} Does the performance and efficiency of \model~decrease with the value of maximum hop increasing?
-More ablation studies and hyper-parameter studies of $M$ are shown in Appendix.
+This section evaluates the benefits of our method against state-of-the-art models on nine heterogeneous datasets.
+We aim to answer the following questions: \textbf{Q1.} How does \model~perform compared with state-of-the-art baselines? \textbf{Q2.} Can \model~overcome the over-smoothing and noise issues? \textbf{Q3.} Are the search algorithm and searched meta-paths effective? \textbf{Q4.} Does \model~perform better on sparser heterogeneous graphs?